kevinmcaleer/kevsrobots.com/web/_posts/2022-09-25-simple-robot-arm.md

         return render_template('index.html')
 ```

-The last block of code shows the IP address of the Inventor 2040 W after it connected to wifi earlier, and then starts the Webserver.
+The last block of code shows the IP address of the Inventor 2040 W after it connected to Wi-Fi earlier, and then starts the Webserver.

 ```python
 # Show the IP Address